Skip to main content

 A set of short wedding wishes for cards and texts when you need wording that feels warm, simple and easy to send.

 Congratulations to you both.
-Wishing you a marriage full of patience, laughter, steady love, and many ordinary days that feel special because you are together.
+Wishing you a marriage filled with patience, laughter, steady love, and many ordinary days made special just by being together.

-So happy to celebrate your wedding day.
-May this be the start of a life that feels kind, strong and truly yours.
+So happy to celebrate your wedding day with you.
+May this be the start of a life that is kind, strong and truly your own.

-Wishing you both a beautiful wedding day and a marriage filled with support, good humour and the kind of love that keeps growing quietly.
+Wishing you both a beautiful wedding day and a marriage filled with support, good humor, and the kind of love that quietly grows over the years.

 Congratulations on your marriage.
-I hope the years ahead bring you shared plans, gentle days, loud laughter and a home that always feels safe.
+I hope the years ahead bring you shared dreams, gentle days, lots of laughter, and a home that always feels safe.

 Reviewed by Grace W., Ghostwriter